B1. Number Sense

 Suggest that students examine their representations in Part 1 to determine possible calculations to solve the problems rather than using drawings to illustrate the statement.
 Add that they can use the drawings if desired.

-Circulate, observe, and select teams who will present during the mathematical discussions that follow.
-Choose them based on the strengths and weaknesses of their strategies.
+Circulate, observe, and select the teams who will present during the mathematical discussions that follow.
+Choose solutions based on their strengths or what can be learned from them.

-Once their work is completed, assign 1 or 2 problems from the learning situation to each team, provide them with large sheets of paper and markers, and allow them sufficient time to prepare to participate fully in the mathematical exchange.
+Once their work is completed, assign one or two problems from the learning situation to each team that they will present to the rest of the class.
+Provide them with large sheets of paper and markers, and allow them sufficient time to prepare for the math discussion.
 Specify that they must present the reasoning or strategies used to solve the assigned problem.

 Consolidation of Learning